Declaration

 others to be elected; whereby the Legislative powers, incapable of

-Annihilation, have returned to the People at large for their exercise;
+Annihilation, have returned to the People at large for their

-invasion from without, and convulsions within.
+dangers of invasion from without, and convulsions within.

-He has endeavoured to prevent the population of these States; for that
+He has endeavoured to prevent the population of these States; for

-conditions of new Appropriations of Lands.
+raising the conditions of new Appropriations of Lands.

-He has obstructed the Administration of Justice, by refusing his Assent
+He has obstructed the Administration of Justice, by refusing his

-to Laws for establishing Judiciary powers.
+Assent to Laws for establishing Judiciary powers.

-He has made Judges dependent on his Will alone, for the tenure of their
+He has made Judges dependent on his Will alone, for the tenure of

-offices, and the amount and payment of their salaries.
+their offices, and the amount and payment of their salaries.

 He has erected a multitude of New Offices, and sent hither swarms of